 For the fish, I usually opt for cod as I find it works the best for this recipe, but any white fish will work in theory.
 When it comes to choosing fish, I do opt for the best quality I can find.
 That usually means wild caught and sustainable options.
 Living downtown Toronto, I have lots of different spots to choose from to get my fish.
 Usually, I head to hooked to get my fish because I love how much they pay attention to quality.
 And I like supporting smaller businesses rather than big grocery chains as well.
 You can also read more about choosing sustainable fish options by checking out this post (and make the scallops!).

 When it comes to the toppings, I like to keep it relatively simple and customizable to your preferences.
 One topping I really love adding to this is thinly sliced cabbage because it offers that crunchiness that you need.
-The other topping that I can’t go without is a drizzle of something saucy.
-Tacos just aren’t the same without it in my opinion.
+The other topping that I can't go without is a drizzle of something saucy.
+Tacos just aren't the same without it in my opinion.
 For these ones, I used some mayo mixed with a pinch of cayenne and lime juice.
 You could also use some yogurt (dairy free if you need) or a cashew cream type sauce as well.
-Check out my shredded chicken burrito bowl with creamy jalapeño sauce for another option.
 You could also top these paleo fish tacos with some guac, or have it on the side with chips.

 When it comes to the tacos, use a gluten free type such as corn or if you need them to be paleo, opt for a grain free taco such as these ones from Siete.
 Or you could serve these in a lettuce wrap if you want as well.

 Delicious, coconut crusted and baked cod tacos.

 Add an additional squeeze of lime juice and cilantro for garnish if desired.